PINOC from viggle.ai is an online single camera Video to Mocap application.

 Getting Started

-Pinoc is extremely easy to use.
-Just go to https://viggle.ai/3d-studio/, and click New.
+PINOC mocap is extremely easy to generate.
+Just go to PINOC, and click New.

 A window will pop up, asking you to “Drop video here”.
 You can literally drag and drop your footage into that window to upload it.